mikspi/chromecredentials/README.md

 ## Description

-This python application prints a table containing all the chrome creadentials from your OSX or Linux machine.
+This python application prints a table containing all chrome creadentials from your OSX or Linux machine.

 | website  |    username   |  password |
 |----------|:-------------:|----------:|